bagelsfordagels/Cybersecurity_Home_Lab/projects/environment_variables_and_set-UID.md

 - Running the program as a normal user outputs my user-defined sleep function.

 ![setUID_myprog](../images/setUID_myprog.png)
-- After making the program a set-UID program the expected sleep function was called due the dynamic linker countermeasures.
-The EUID != the RUID so the LD_PRELOAD library is ignored.
+- After making the program a set-UID program the expected sleep function was called duo to countermeasures in Ubuntu.
+Because the program's EUID was 0 and it was run as a non root user the LD-PRELOAD library was ignored.

 ![root_myprog](../images/root_myprog.png)
 - Changing the owner of the program to root and adding my custom library in the root shell printed my user-defined ouput.
-This is because the EUID == RUID so the LD_PRELOAD library is used.
+This is because it was run as root so the EUID matched the RUID, using the LD_PRELOAD library.

 ![bob_myprog.png](../images/bob_myprog.png)
 - After changing the owner to bob and exporting the LD_PRELOAD again in my user account, the expected sleep function was called.
 Bob and mchughb id's differ so the countermeasure was applied.